bharani-palani-zz/react-form-data-table/README.md

 - UX available with light and dark theme
 - Adaptive for tablet and mobile viewports
 - Ajax put, post, update etc.. can be configured.
-- Footer total with tailor made requirements
-- Row based, element onChange event, to alter changes in row data, using dynamic form elements
+- Row element onChange event, to update changes in row data, using dynamic form elements
-- Dynamic form elements can be configured. <sup>*</sup>Default is label
-- Clone data to data table
+- Clone your custom data to data table
-- Show tooltip for configured elements
+- Show tooltip for elements
-- While making changes in table, expect a callback of updated data
+- Configure Footer total with tailor made requirements
-- Configure footer and pagination properties based on your requirement
+- Configure pagination as you wish
-- Add a custom class name to change the style as you wish
+- Add a custom class name to change data table style. <br />*(Note:)*  This table is styled using display: grid with grid-template-columns

 ### A Demo is always awesome
 [https://bharani-palani.github.io/react-form-data-table](https://bharani-palani.github.io/react-form-data-table)